christocracy/cordova-plugin-background-geolocation/README.md

 #### Custom ROMs

-Plugin should work with custom ROMS at least ANDROID_DISTANCE_FILTER.
-But ANDROID_FUSED_LOCATION provider depends on Google Play Services.
+Plugin should work with custom ROMS at least ANDROID_DISTANCE_FILTER_PROVIDER.
+But ANDROID_ACTIVITY_PROVIDER provider depends on Google Play Services.
 Usually ROMs don't include Google Play Services libraries.
 Strange bugs may occur, like no GPS locations (only from network and passive) and other.
 When posting issue report, please mention that you're using custom ROM.

 #### Multidex